melezhik/minoca-build/README.md

 This is high level wrapper of [Minoca build scripts](https://github.com/minoca/os) and by no means to be treated as substitution of a such.
 Now it's just work for me.
 I found this tool quite helpful in task of automation various Minoca builds.
-Here is complicated [example](https://github.com/melezhik/minoca-build/tree/master/examples/irssi.ini) for building irssi from the scratch.

 # INSTALL